 Employees who fail to comply with all applicable New River Community College, VCCS, and DHRM policies and procedures, and applicable state and federal laws are subject to formal disciplinary action.

 DHRM Policy 4.52, Public Health Emergency Leave

 For emergencies or general assistance, students, visitors and employees may contact NRCC Security at (540) 674-3646 or ext.
 3646 when dialing from a campus phone.
-Security can also be reached through the call boxes located in parking lots A, C, E, and H. Contact information for the NRCC Security Office is posted on all exterior doors throughout the campus as well as the electronic message boards (monitors) throughout the campus and the Uptown Christiansburg site (formerly NRV Mall).
+Security can also be reached through the call boxes located in parking lots A, C, E, and H. Contact information for the NRCC Security Office is posted on all exterior doors throughout the campus as well as the electronic message boards (monitors) throughout the campus and the Christiansburg site.